Treat Yo’Self, My Little Mess Maker: Buy More Art Supplies

 In 2013, I worked as a cashier at a craft store in Minnesota.
 I learned a lot of valuable lessons while working there.
-Like, Christmas decoration glitter will stick to you and everything you own months after the season ends, and there is no limit to how many pieces of scrapbook paper someone can buy in one shopping trip, but there is a limit to how many individual pieces I am willing to scan into the register before I go insane.
+Like, Christmas decoration glitter will stick to you and everything you own months after the season ends.
+There is no limit to how many pieces of scrapbook paper someone can buy in one shopping trip, but there is a limit to how many individual pieces I am willing to scan into the register before I go insane.
 The most notable tidbit I came away with was that fine art supplies are marked up by about 40% just because they could get away with it.
 So, when you want to buy fine art supplies at a “craft” store.
 ALWAYS use coupons.

-I ran into all kinds of creative people there.
+I ran into all kinds of creative people as a cashier.
 The dabblers who saw something on Pinterest and just had to give it a go.
-The die-hards who owned every color of Copic marker and had a dedicated craft room in their house.
-And the traditional artists who were willing to eat the high mark-up on art supplies to save themselves from driving 50 miles to the nearest dedicated art store.
+The die-hards who owned every color of Copic marker and had a dedicated craft room in their house for making greeting cards.
+And the traditional artists who were willing to eat the high markup on art supplies to save themselves from driving 50 miles to the nearest dedicated art store.

 Should you buy new art supplies?

 I don’t know your life.
 I can’t tell you what you should or shouldn’t do, but I can share everything I think about before I click “Submit Order” on my Blick shopping cart.